It’s time to make some hard decisions about what is going with you when you move to Australia.

 For a quick guide of what you can and cannot bring with you into Australia click here.

-What about cash?
-How much can I bring with me on the plane?
+What about taking cash to Australia?
+How much can you bring with you on the plane?

 There is no limit for the amount of cash you can bring on your person into Australia.
-However, you do need to declare sums over $10,000AUD.
+However, you do need to declare sums over a value of $10,000AUD.

 Australian Mattress sizes are different from of the UK and the USA.

-For this reason, if you decide to bring your mattress, which I recommend doing because mattresses are expensive in Australia, be sure to bring extra sets of sheets.
+For this reason, if you decide to ship your mattress, which I recommend doing because mattresses are expensive in Australia, be sure to bring extra sets of sheets.

 Of course there are bed sheets and linens in Australia, they just won’t fit your mattress as well as ones from home.

-If you have anything to add please let me know in the comments below.
+Do you have anything to add?
+Please let me know in the comments below.
 I will definitely add it to the list.